 We manage to make it as far as customs before we’re on the receiving end our first chirpy “Howzit?”.
 Our honest answer?
 Excited.
 It’s our first visit to Johannesburg, or Jo’burg as it is affectionately known by locals, and we can’t wait to see what it has in store.

 Johannesburg may not be the first destination that springs to mind for families visiting South Africa.
 In fact, most don’t even step foot outside of O.R.
 Tambo Airport, instead bouncing through the sprawling city on their way to other cities or on their way to Kruger for a safari.
-But not taking a little time out to see this ever-evolving city is a mistake, because despite its tumultuous past, the locals are lovely, the weather great, the hotels ultra-chic, the stores trendy and there are so many things to do in Johannesburg with kids, we barely scratched the surface.
+But not taking the time to explore this ever-evolving city is a mistake, because despite its tumultuous past, the locals are lovely, the weather great, the hotels ultra-chic, the stores trendy and there are so many things to do in Johannesburg with kids, we barely scratched the surface.

 It would be remiss of me not to acknowledge that the city, though starting to find its own brash and bold voice, still has a reputation for crime, as does much of South Africa, but it is absolutely possible to have a safe and trouble-free stay – and loads of fun – by being aware and sensible.
 Which of course, we were not.
-(Spoiler alert: We escaped completely unscathed and surprisingly smitten with the city)
+(Spoiler alert: Despite our foolhardiness, we escaped completely unscathed and surprisingly smitten with the city).

-Needless to say, no sooner had we checked in to the swanky AtholPlace Hotel & Villa in the chic, cosmopolitan suburb of Atholl (more on that absolute gem of a hotel here), the kids and I were leaping into a gold hatchback with a friend we’d met the previous week in Cape Town, hooning our way to a random part of Soweto in search of a Kota to fill the copious hole that is Raff’s gob before allowing him to climb up a 33-storey tower!
+Needless to say, no sooner had we checked in to AtholPlace Hotel & Villa in the chic, cosmopolitan suburb of Atholl, the kids and I were leaping into a gold hatchback with a friend we’d met the previous week in Cape Town, hooning our way to a random part of Soweto in search of a Kota to fill the copious hole that is Raff’s gob, before allowing him to climb up a 33-storey tower!
 Yep.
 Sensible stuff indeed!

 Soweto with kids

-Thus we find ourselves starting our Soweto adventure in a tiny, local Kota Store in some random back street that I could never find again, chowing down on one of the famous street sandwiches – a relative of Durban’s famous Bunny Chow, a Kota is a quarter loaf of bread, hollowed out and filled with hot chips, paloney, Russian sausage, fried egg and pickles.
+Which is how we find ourselves starting our Soweto adventure in a tiny, local Kota Store in some random back street that I could never find again, chowing down on one of the famous street sandwiches.
+A relative of Durban’s famous Bunny Chow, a Kota is a quarter loaf of bread, hollowed out and filled with hot chips, paloney, Russian sausage, fried egg and pickles.

-We also gobbled a plate of fried chicken so numbingly spicy, my sweat is sweating.
-Upon emptying said plate, I receive a high five and a shouted “Lekker” (good) from the impressed cook, who was sure the extreme heat of chilli crust would beat me.
+We also gobble a plate of fried chicken so numbingly spicy, my sweat was sweating.
+Upon emptying said plate, I receive a high five and a shouted “Lekker” (good) from the impressed cook, who was convinced the extreme heat of chilli crust would beat me.